MalavikaCS50/SQL-Challenges/README.md

 insert into covid values('BANGALORE','2022-01-04',400);

---find the cities where the covid cases are increasing continuously
+**--Find the cities where the covid cases are increasing continuously**

 **Code:**